cube-drone/tex_avery/vancouver_2029.md

 > Amber Ale
 > Stout

-Your build is
-> Wiry & Tall
-> Average
-> Short & Stout

 Your hair is
 > Short & Black
 > Medium & Brown
 > Long & Blonde
-> It's impossible to tell behind the luchadore mask.
+> It's impossible to tell behind the luchadore mask. (absurd)

 You're not wearing any clothes.